 BERLIN HAT DEN JAZZ

 Weintraubs Syncopators was founded in 1924.
-The seven men played 42 instruments each time they performed.
+The seven members of the band played 42 instruments each time they performed.
 At that time, all entertainment musicians were multi-instrumentalists.
 They also changed their clothes constantly.
 And they offered acrobatics and fun.
 Clownesque behavior was simply part of their art.
-But they were serious about the music.
+But coming to the music they were serious.

 Also see: KIND OF GOLDEN – The New West